Simon-Reynaert/iEcology-IAS-miner/README.md

 You can install the development version of IAScraper from Github with:

 # Demonstration
-This Jupiter notebook file demonstrates the computation and visualizations of IAScraper, utilizing its different functions.
+This Jupiter notebook file demonstrates the computation and visualizations of iEcology-IAS-miner, utilizing its different functions.